London Fashion Week: Organizers warn of 'Brexit' risks

 LONDON (AP) — British fashion officials are warning about the perils of a "no-deal" Brexit as London Fashion Week begins.

-At an opening event Friday morning, Stephanie Phair, chairwoman of the British Fashion Council, said the industry is urging Britain's government to find a Brexit deal rather than leave the European Union without new arrangements in place.
+At an opening event Friday, Stephanie Phair, chairwoman of the British Fashion Council, said the industry is urging Britain's government to find a Brexit deal rather than leave the European Union without new arrangements in place.

-One of the main events is a Fashion for Relief fashion show organized by model Naomi Campbell.
+One of the main events will be a Fashion for Relief show organized by model Naomi Campbell.

-Many of the shows are also expected to showcase up-and-coming designers as London builds on its reputation for innovative street fashions.

-As the event started Friday, Extinction Rebellion climate protesters glued themselves to an entrance to the extravaganza.
+As London Fashion Week began Friday, Extinction Rebellion climate protesters glued themselves to an entrance to the extravaganza.

 The group said five of its activists covered themselves in fake blood and staged a "die-in" to protest fashion's contribution to the "climate and ecological crisis."
-The group says it plans actions throughout the event.
+The group says it plans protests throughout London Fashion week.

 London Fashion Week officials declined to comment on the protest.